MihailDimitrov1235/Netbeans-shortcuts/README.md

 igraph - implements a graph

-randgraph - implements a graph and fills it with n nodes and m edges
+psvmg - creates a graph with everithing ( includes main method )

 ### Other Data Structures